FZJ-IEK3-VSA/PASSION/README.md

 ### Examples

-A set of examples can be found in the notebooks folder.
+A set of examples for every step can be found in the notebooks folder.
+Also, notebooks for generating the training data for the model, and an example of the manager that runs all the pipeline in a single function call.